marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

    :Simple example: setRole(role);

 The function `record()` will create a variable in the decisions table with the name of the first argument and the value of the second argument.
 In the example above, the decisions table would have one column with the name 'PGGshare', the value of which would equal the value of the JavaScript variable 'publicGoodShare'.
+By contrast, the function `setValue()` will update the value of an existing variable in the database, which may be created with a standard input element, or with the `record()` function.

 .. warning:: Make sure that the variables you write to the database have *unique names*.
 SQL is not case sensitive, that is ``variable`` and `Variable` are considered non unique!
 In addition, for database management reasons, it is currently not possible to create new variables in the database using *for loops* or *while loops*.
 In addition, avoid using the `record()` function inside if (or else) statements.
 Create the variable before the if statement and use setValue() inside the if statement.